igndukwe/fire_incidents_exercise/README.md

 ## Creating the Crawler Class
 The crawler retrieves information from the website using XPath expressions.
+- XPath is an XML Path Language used to navigate and select nodes from XML documents.
+- Testing XPath on the fly, run the following command to open the scrapy shell: scrapy shell r = scrapy.Request(url="https://fireandemergency.nz/incidents-and-news/incident-reports/") fetch(r)

 ### 6. Create a Spider
 Create a spider to crawl the web page.